Topic: Transportation Services

 - the sale and distribution of bus passes to students;

-- District staff, contract carriers and parents/guardians will provide a welcoming, caring, respectful, safe and inclusive environment when accessing Student Transportation services in accordance with expectations and responsibilities outlined in the following Board Policies (and subsequent Administrative Regulations):
+- Division staff, contract carriers and parents/guardians will provide a welcoming, caring, respectful, safe and inclusive environment when accessing Student Transportation services in accordance with expectations and responsibilities outlined in the following Board Policies (and subsequent Administrative Regulations):

 - HF.BP - Safe, Caring and Respectful Learning Environments

 - HFA.BP - Sexual Orientation and Gender Identity, and

 - HA.BP - Inclusive Education

 - Parents or guardians of a student, or an independent student, receiving transportation, must provide for needed supervision and/or transportation prior to the student accessing transportation service, including movement to and from a bus stop location.

 - Recommendations or amendments to administrative regulations that impact transportation services shall involve the Manager of Student Transportation.
 The Manager of Student Transportation shall be listed as resource staff on all such recommendations going forward to senior administration for approval.

 - For the purpose of determining Division eligibility for transportation, the following shall apply: